erikaduan/r_tips/README.md

   + Comments are written in sentence case and only end with a full stop if they contain at least two sentences
   + Short comments explaining a function argument do not have to be written on a new line
   + Comments should not be followed by a blank line, unless the comment is a stand-alone paragraph containing in-depth rationale or an alternative solution
-+ To render github documents, results are generally suppressed using `results='hide'` and manually entered in a new line beneath the code
++ To render github documents:
+  + Results are generally suppressed using `results='hide'` and manually entered in a new line beneath the code
-+ To render github documents, figures are generally outputed using `fig.show='markdown'` and individual figure outputs can then be suppressed using `fig.show='hide'` in a code chunk
+  + Figures are generally outputed using `fig.show='markdown'` and individual figure outputs can then be suppressed using `fig.show='hide'` in a code chunk
 + Set a margin of 80 characters length in RStudio through `Tools\Global options --> Code --> Display --> Show margin` and use this margin as the cut-off for code and comments length